- Conferences & Catering

 Consider hosting your next function at this extraordinary venue.
 Every event at Pershing Conference and Catering is where delicious food, unique spaces and fascinating history come together.

 Our experienced Catering Coordinator can assist you in selecting the perfect appetizers, entrees, desserts and beverages to meet your tastes and budget.
-View the Menu (PDF) or call +1 (573)329-2455 for more information.
+Call +1 (573)329-2455 for more information.

 - History of John "BlackJack" Pershing

 John Joseph "Black Jack" Pershing was one of America's most famous Army officers.
 Pershing was born in Missouri on September 13, 1860.
 He graduated from West Point in 1886 and served in the Spanish-American War, the Philippines Insurrection, the Mexican Expedition and, was the overall American Commander in Europe during World War I.

 Following the war, he served as Army Chief of Staff.

 He died at Walter Reed Army Medical Center in Washington on July 15, 1948.
 His funeral service, one of only a handful ever held at the Memorial Amphitheater in Arlington National Cemetery, was attended by thousands of American citizens as well as by the leaders of government and the military.
 He was buried, as was his wish, under a simple white gravestone in Section 34 of Arlington National Cemetery, near the grave sites of his "Doughboys" from World War I.